High Lockout

 Your boiler has automatically shut itself down because it became too hot, acting as a safety measure to prevent damage.

-Technical description: The boiler is fitted with a safety thermostat to protect against overheating of the water.
-If this thermostat operates the boiler will lockout and fail to re-light.
+The boiler is fitted with a safety thermostat to protect against overheating of the water.
+Should the boiler fail to light, allow it to cool and press the reset button.

 What causes this fault?